John is a connoisseur of words who is currently on a journey to fully understand what it means to become a true wordsmith and marketer.

-Once you've done the above, it's time for more complex stuff.
+Once you've done the above, it's time for more complex stuff on how to make essays longer.
 Your essay shouldn't be a wall of text.
 If you're doing it that way, you should read an article about how to write an essay.

 Well-written essays are made out of text blocks or sections that create a logical, step-by-step flow for your readers.
 It should feel like a linear journey where you build up the readers' knowledge.

 Like math, you need to learn addition before proceeding to multiplication.
 If you're writing about global warming, your first few sections should be: